 Eggs contain all essential amino acids.
 Amino acids are the building block of protein in our bodies.
 In children, these amino acids are essential for proper growth and development.
 In adults, proper amino acid intake is essential to neurotransmitter balance.
 For example, if one is not getting enough amino acids through food, they are unable to make Serotonin, our body’s feel good chemical.
 Depression is not a Paxil deficiency but rather an amino acid deficiency.

-3. Eggs with a runny yolk is one of the best ways to eat them.
+- Eggs with a runny yolk is one of the best ways to eat them.
 When the yolk is runny, the cholesterol has not been exposed to high heat and is therefore unoxidized.
 Oxidized cholesterol can create free radicals in the body and can be a risk factor for heart disease.
-That being said, if you are going to eat eggs cooked at higher heat (like hard-boiled), that’s okay on a irregular basis.
-Just don’t eat them everyday.
+That being said, if you prefer your egg yolk fully cooked (hard boiled egg, scrambled egg) that’s ok- benefits outweigh the risks.
 Hard boiled eggs are a good on-the-go protein-packed snack.
 Better than a candy bar or a bag of chips!

 Easy Pesto and Goat Cheese Frittata

 1 cup vegetables of your choice (I like to use spinach or kale, mushrooms and steamed broccoli)